Key facts

 - Modern applied statistics, Statistical methodology and probability, Statistics

-The project will aim to extend the POT method in statistical modelling of extreme values to incorporate multiple observables (e.g. different air pollutants) when the data is nonstationary due to changing environment.
+SUMMARY.
+The project will aim to extend the POT method in statistical modelling of extreme values to incorporate multiple observables (e.g. different air pollutants) when the data is non-stationary due to changing environment.
 Computation will be based on MCMC simulations to obtain posterior estimates of model parameters.
+An alternative approach may deploy deep learning techniques, thus surpassing the limitation of regression-like models.
 Pre-processing of the input data is likely to require a dimension reduction, whereby modern machine learning techniques are expected to be crucial.

 Applicants to research degree programmes should normally have at least a first class or an upper second class British Bachelors Honours degree (or equivalent) in an appropriate discipline.